puma/puma/docs/deployment.md

     * `env['puma.request_body_wait']` contains the number of milliseconds Puma spent waiting for the client to send the request body.
-    * haproxy: `%Th` (TLS handshake time) and `%Ti` (idle time before request) can can also be added as headers.
+    * haproxy: `%Th` (TLS handshake time) and `%Ti` (idle time before request) can also be added as headers.

 ## Should I daemonize?